A Case for PEDM

 The answer to this organization’s issues was not to remove the PASM software, but rather to strengthen and supplement it with a PEDM solution.
 PASM and PEDM solutions need not be in competition, but can instead be quite complementary.

-Additionally, Powertech Identity & Access Manager was developed with large Linux and UNIX server environments in mind.
-In other words, Powertech Identity & Access Manager was built to scale, allowing single administrators to centrally manage the administration of thousands of servers with no additional work.
+Additionally, Core Privileged Access Manager (BoKS) was developed with large Linux and UNIX server environments in mind.
+In other words, Core Privileged Access Manager (BoKS) was built to scale, allowing single administrators to centrally manage the administration of thousands of servers with no additional work.

-The organization was pleased that the implementation of Powertech Identity & Access Manager remedied their access management problems.
+The organization was pleased that the implementation of Core Privileged Access Manager (BoKS) remedied their access management problems.
 Management of credentials has been smoother and more efficient.
 Scaling issues are no longer a concern.
 The password change success rate has returned to 100%.

 Additionally, there is now an additional, crucial layer of protection added to their environment.
 It is no longer enough to rely on passwords to prevent accidental or intentional breaches.
-The granular access controls provided by Powertech Identity & Access Manager ensures that no one individual has access to their entire infrastructure, reinforcing their security.
+The granular access controls provided by Core Privileged Access Manager (BoKS) ensures that no one individual has access to their entire infrastructure, reinforcing their security.

-Powertech Identity & Access Manager streamlined Organization X’s security, improving overall functionality and allowing the IT team to efficiently protect its data.
-Learn how Powertech Identity & Access Manager can centralize your multi-vendor infrastructure and help your organization gain control over accounts and privileged access by speaking to one of our experts today.
+Core Privileged Access Manager (BoKS) streamlined the organization's security, improving overall functionality and allowing the IT team to efficiently protect its data.
+Learn how Core Privileged Access Manager (BoKS) can centralize your multi-vendor infrastructure and help your organization gain control over accounts and privileged access by speaking to one of our experts today.